Mollye Asher

 Mollye Asher is an American film producer, director, writer and editor.
-She is best known for producing the drama film Nomadland, which was nominated for six Oscars at the 93rd Academy Awards, and won three -- Best Picture, Best Director and Best Actress.
+She is best known for producing the drama film Nomadland, which was nominated for six Oscars at the 93rd Academy Awards, and won three -- Best Picture, Best Director and Best Actress, with Asher winning Best Picture.

 Early life and education

 Asher grew up in Miami, Florida.
 She has two sisters.
 In an interview, Asher said that she was raised in a family with "very strong political views" who would often talk about the news around the dinner table.
 Originally Asher intended to be a singer, undergoing classical vocal training at the New World School of the Arts in Miami, then continuing to New York University's Tisch School of the Arts to pursue a career in musical theater.
 However, while there she discovered a love for acting and film, earning a BA in drama and an MFA in Film.

-Professional life
+Career

-Asher has professionally partnered with director Chloé Zhao on three films: The Rider, Songs My Brothers Taught Me, and Nomadland.
-The last won her a Best Picture Oscar.
+Asher has professionally partnered with director Chloé Zhao on three films: Songs My Brothers Taught Me, The Rider, and Nomadland.
+For producing Nomadland, Asher received the Academy Award for Best Picture.

 Asher is a member of the Academy of Motion Pictures.